alibabacloudkorea/ACKC/SaaS acceleration for Korea.md

 ## 4.3 configure proxy service
 ### 4.3.1 configure a forward proxy using nginx
-Access the proxy ECS and run the following command after root logon:
+Log in to the proxy ECS and run the following command after root logon:
 ```
 curl https://network-scripts.oss-cn-shanghai.aliyuncs.com/proxy-scripts/install-proxy.sh|bash
 ```